cal-itp/graas/docs/hardware/README.md

 4. Shorten resistor leads to 3 mm on each side
 5. Cut 2.5 mm heat shrink tube to size, a couple of mm longer than resistor span
 6. Solder resistor to shorter LED lead using flux
-6. Strip one wire in strand
+7. Strip one wire in strand
-7. Hold LED and resistor next to strand so that tip of stripped wire is level with bottom of LED
+8. Hold LED and resistor next to strand so that tip of stripped wire is level with bottom of LED
-8. Cut other wire so that its end is level with bottom end of resistor body
+9. Cut other wire so that its end is level with bottom end of resistor body
-9. Strip said wire
+10. Strip said wire
-10. Flux and tin wire tips
+11. Flux and tin wire tips
-11. Push 2.5 mm heat shrink tube over shorter wire, 1 mm heat shrink tube over longer wire
+12. Push 2.5 mm heat shrink tube over shorter wire, 1 mm heat shrink tube over longer wire
-12. Solder short wire end to open resistor lead using flux
+13. Solder short wire end to open resistor lead using flux
-13. Solder longer wire to open LED lead using flux
+14. Solder longer wire to open LED lead using flux
-14. Push heat shrink tubes up against LED
+15. Push heat shrink tubes up against LED
-15. Use heat gun to shrink tubes
+16. Use heat gun to shrink tubes

-16. Once you are done with these steps you should have something that looks like this:
+Once you are done with these steps you should have something that looks like this:

 ![Assembled LED](img/image5.png)

-#### Accelerometer:
+#### 2. Accelerometer:

-Components include (numbers correspond to bill of materials above):
+Components include (numbers correspond to Bill of Materials above):

 * 01 - Raspberry Pi 4 GB
 * 05 - Ribbon cables 8inch, 4-wire strand